B-lovedth/B-lovedth/README.md

 - 👋 Hi, I’m @B-lovedth
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning FrontEnd web Development
 - 💞️ I’m looking to collaborate with several other developers
 - 📫 How to reach me: Whatsapp (+234 8109882351)